-When creating a website for your business it is important to know the differences between various types of web hosting that are available.
+Shared hosting might be the right type of hosting for your business.
+However, in order to make a good decision, it’s good to know the differences between the various types of web hosting that are available.
 Fortunately, it isn’t as complicated as you might think.

 What is shared hosting?

-Before we get into shared hosting, it’s important to know how servers and hosting works.
+Before we get into this popular type of hosting, it’s important to know how servers and hosting work.
 In short, every website on the Internet is hosted on a server.
 When you type in an URL into your browser, the browser will find the server where the website is stored.
 The server will then provide all the necessary data for you to see the website and interact with it.